Street Harassment Statistics

 This section offers tailored information.
 You can enter the tool by selecting your stakeholder type.
 This will help tailor your searches towards interventions within your area of influence.

 You will then be able to filter by intervention type (e.g. surveillance, legal aspects, campaigns) to obtain detailed information on key interventions.
-This includes case studies, resources needs, stakeholders involved, risks of implementation, and effectiveness.
+This includes case studies, resource needs, stakeholders involved, risks of implementation, and effectiveness.

 Alternatively, the ”Get Knowledge” section offers the possibility to explore all the resources available in the tool.
 Within this section, you will find additional filters that can be applied to further tailor the information to your specific needs.
 Interventions can be filtered here by their position within the EMPOWER Intervention Classification System (EICS), ease of impact, area of impact, the timeframe of implementation, and their impact on women.
 Additionally, this section also provides a complex filtering system that allows you to ”mix & match” impacts to obtain the best interventions based on your interests.